Sungai Damit RM17 Million Crooked Bridge

-The Sungai Damit RM17 Million Crooked Bridge is an arch-tied bridge located in Sungai Damit, Tamparuli, Sabah, Malaysia.
+The Sungai Damit RM17 Million Crooked Bridge, officially the Tuaran–Sungai Damit Bridge, and also known as the Jambatan Sungai Damit Bengkok Bridge, is an arch-tied bridge located in Sungai Damit, Tamparuli, Sabah, Malaysia.
 The bridge became controversial due to severe structural defects, crooked or bent in the middle span on its own weight, raising concerns over public safety and allegations of possible fund misappropriation in its construction.

 History

-The Sungai Damit Crooked Bridge was constructed at a cost of RM17 million as part of an infrastructure project in the area.
-The bridge was designed to improve local accessibility, but after its completion, it was found to have developed a significant bend, raising questions about construction quality and safety.